-Real Estate: Due to the proximity to the surface water of the Lake; as well as Big Jones Creek, Little Jones Creek, and Shady Brook flowing through the Preserve, the District will continue to consider the opportunities of purchasing adjacent lands to promote its mission of protecting the natural features of the surrounding area for the benefit of flood protection, water quality, and water supply.
+Real Estate: Due to the proximity to the surface water of the Lake, as well as Big Jones Creek, Little Jones Creek, and Shady Brook flowing through the Preserve, the District will continue to consider opportunities to purchase adjacent lands to promote its Mission of protecting the natural features of the surrounding area for the benefit of flood protection, water quality, and water supply.

-Cooperative agreements, leases, and easements: The District holds a land use agreement with the FWC for hunting opportunities, as well as a cattle lease with a private rancher.
+Cooperative Agreements, Leases, and Easements: The District is party to a land use agreement with the FWC for hunting opportunities, as well as a cattle lease with a private rancher.